LSchallot/JellyRoller/README.md

 JellyRoller is an open source CLI Jellyfin Controller written in Rust that works on Windows and Linux.
 Its primary purpose is to allow administration of a Jellyfin application from the command line.

 ## How it works
-On the first execution, JellyRoller prompts for information to authenticate as an admin user.
-Once this authentication has succeeded, an API key is created and stored within the JellyrRoller configuration.
+JellyRoller requires explicit authentication before you can use most commands.
+Use `jellyroller auth login` to authenticate with your Jellyfin server.
+Once authenticated, an API key is created and stored within the JellyRoller configuration.
 JellyRoller then uses the Jellyfin API to manage the server.

-Any previous user auth tokens will be converted to an API key upon next execution when upgrading from JellyRoller < 0.3.

 ## Usage Information